 Eryılmaz has received numerous awards including BNY Mellon Award for Outstanding Artistic Achievement, the Diemente Prize and top prizes at the Van Rooy Competition for Musical Excellence, Silberman Chamber Music Competition, Carnegie Mellon University's Harry G. Archer Orchestra Composition Competition and String Quartet Composition Competition.

 In 2015, Erberk Eryılmaz and his wife Laura Krentzman established Hoppa Project with aims to promote music from Eastern Europe and the Middle East by performing the music of the region with a wide range of styles from folk to newly commissioned contemporary music.
-Hoppa Project has collaborated with varied artists such as Ismail Lumanovski, Mehmet Ali Sanlıkol, Shawn Conley, Apollo Chamber Players, Ayşe Göknur Şanal, Yiğit Kolat, Özkan Manav, and Kamran İnce.
+Hoppa Project has collaborated with varied artists such as Ismail Lumanovski, Mehmet Ali Sanlıkol, Shawn Conley, Ayşe Göknur Şanal, Yiğit Kolat, Özkan Manav, and Kamran İnce.